 The chief legend of Shariparvata relates to the creation of the Shakti Peethas.
 Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the yajna site, where Daksha ignored Sati as well as Shiva.

-It is believed that “Takar” is born at this place, Siddhas come here to achieve the excellence of Aindrajalika Siddhis.
+It is believed that “Takar” was born at this place, Siddhas came here to achieve the excellence of Aindrajalika Siddhis.
 It is also believed that a person can quickly achieve Vedartha Gyan with minor meditation.

-Aside from Hinduism, you discover Buddhism is a dominant religion and you will feel the significance of Buddhism in music, architecture, regional people’s life’s and paints.
+Aside from Hinduism, you discover Buddhism is a dominant religion and you will feel the significance of Buddhism in music, architecture, regional people’s lives, and paints.

 According to a couple of old scripts Srisailam in Kurnool district, Andhra Pradesh, India is believed to be Shriparvat.
-It is also treated as Dakshin Kashi, as it houses one amongst 12 Jyotirlingas.
+It is also treated as Dakshin Kashi, as it houses one among 12 Jyotirlingas.